russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

 As our apps grow in complexity, they become harder to debug.
 We need to know what is happening and when.
 That is where *log messages* or *logging* can help.

 The gist of the idea is to sprinkle messages to ourselves (as developers) throughout our app.
-End users will never see these messages, but they can help us as developers to debug logical errors during the development process, and potentially, understand what went wrong if we happen to ship an app with a bug to our end-users.
+End users will never see these messages, but they can help us as developers to debug logical errors during the development process, and potentially, to understand what went wrong if we happen to ship an app with a bug to our end-users.

 We can organize our log messages into different categories.
 Let's start doing this now, by copying this code: